 Can I give a monetary donation or donate an item for the collection in honor of a loved one?
 A gift to the Harnett County Public Library provides a lasting tribute to someone special.
 Please fill out and return the Memorial/Honor Donation Form to place a memorial request.

 Do you offer eBooks and audiobooks that I can download to my ereader?
 Yes.
-We have eBook and audiobook collections on Overdrive and RB Digital.
+We have eBook and audiobook collections on Overdrive.
 We also have access to TumbleBooks and BookFLIX for children.
 For a detailed list of e-resources please visit the Ebooks & More page on our website.
 You will need a Harnett County library card and PIN number to access electronic materials.

 Do you have online access to scholarly research materials for work and school?
 Library patrons have access to NCLive.org, a free database of core digital content and services including academic journals, newspapers, research resources, test preparation, and more.
 You will need your library card and PIN number to access NC Live resources from home.